-Royal Tropical Institute Scholarships are open for citizens of developing countries to pursue KIT masters programme.
-Scholarships are granted for the duration of the master’s programme and cover tuition fees plus the costs of international travel, subsistence, books and health insurance.
+Royal Tropical Institute Scholarships are open for citizens of developing countries to pursue KIT masters program.
+Scholarships are granted for the duration of the master’s program and cover tuition fees plus the costs of international travel, subsistence, books and health insurance.

-Study Subject: NFP scholarships are available for the following master programmes:
+- NFP scholarships are available for the following master programs:

 - International Course in Health Development / Master in Public Health– Track in Health Systems Policy and Management